Akash-Sharma-1/blog/pages/about.md

 - 👯 I’m looking to collaborate on some great research projects based in ML, DL and software engineering.

 **About me**
-- 💼 I’m pursuing my undergraduate studies in Computer Science.
+- 💼 I recently completed undergraduate studies in Computer Science.
-- 🤔 My interests spans across Deep Learning, Machine Learning, Application Development, Semantic Web for now and I'm in pursuit of exploring more domains.
+- 🤔 My interests spans across Deep Learning, Machine Learning, Application Development, Compilers for now and I'm in pursuit of exploring more domains.
 - 💬 Ask me about anything, happy to help !
 - 📫 Reach me via twitter, telegram, mail ...
 - 😄 Pronouns: He/Him/His
-- 👀 Check out my [Website](https://www.akashsharma.live/) and my [Curriculum Vitae](https://www.akashsharma.live/resume/Akash_Sharma_One_Page_CV.pdf) to get more info.
+- 👀 Check out my [Website](https://akash-sharma-1.github.io/) and my [Curriculum Vitae](https://akash-sharma-1.github.io/resume/Akash_Sharma_One_Page_CV.pdf) to get more info.
-- ⚡ Fun fact: This Profile has more information about me than my Insta, FB, LinkedIn & other social media combined 😂
+- ⚡ Fun fact: If I were to become a cyborg, that split fingers thing (in the GIF) would be prioritized